 Best enjoyed by: Wine newbies looking for lots of guidance.
 Hello Vino is comprehensive and has a very easy-to-use, understandable interface.
 At the same time, the app is detailed enough to stay useful as you go from drinking Moscato to decanting Mayacamas Merlot.

 The deal: Wine4.Me offers a quick, simple way to pick what wine to order with your food.
 The interface has search functionality to find the closest equivalent dish, then presents a series of specific wine suggestions.
 For example, under corned beef, it suggested Cabernet Sauvignon from various wineries.
 You can also build the search based on a wine instead, so I tried “Barbera” and saw a list for dishes like beef stroganoff, chicken parmesan and chili.

 The app can be used to browse new wines to try, based on varietal.
 As the “love it” button is tapped for bottles that you find intriguing, the app builds a flavor profile for you and adjusts its recommendations based on your preferences.

 Best enjoyed by: Wine lovers who are familiar with varietals and flavor profiles, but are unsure when it comes to wine pairings will benefit from this app.

-About the author: Laura Burgess is an NYC-based sommelier and Portuguese wine enthusiast.
+About the author: Laura Burgess is an NYC-based sommelier and Portuguese wine lover.
 When not writing the blog Laura Uncorked, she can often be found (mis)adventuring with Port in hand and stilettos on her feet.
 For more on Laura, follow her on Twitter @LauraUncorked.